J13PhantomByte/Alarm-App/README.md

 Free time creation

 ### Alarm App
-This is a website that I work on during my free time to be more productive.
+This is a website that I work on during my free time to be more productive..

 # Screenshot
 Project screenshot here :